Private sector: Regulation

 There can be negative effects from the private sector.
 In the early 1980s, the Corrections Corporation of America pioneered the idea of running prisons for a profit.
 Today, corporate-run prisons hold eight percent of America's inmates.
-Since it is from the private sector, their main priority isn't rehabilitation, but profit.
+Since it is from the private sector, their main priority is not rehabilitation, but profit.
 This has resulted in many human rights violations across the United States.